tobiasbp/math-problem-generator/README.md

 }
 ```

-A matrix problem if size 2 x 2 with the _add_ operator:
+A matrix problem of size 2 x 2 with the _add_ operator:
 ```
 {
     "operator": "add",